aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_cmdline.rst

     verdi computer list -a

-The ``-a`` flag shows all computers, also the one imported in your database but that you did not configure, i.e., to which you don't have access.
+The ``-a`` flag shows all computers, also the one imported in your database but that you did not configure, i.e. to which you don't have access.
 Details about each computer can be obtained by the command:

 .. code:: console